ibm-cloud-docs/messages-for-rabbitmq/howto-plugins.md

 ![Admin tab with the Shovel Plugin](images/plugins-shovel-ui.png)

-If you do not see the _Admin_ tab, you may need to log into the management UI with the [admin user](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-admin-password).
+If you do not see the _Admin_ tab, you might need to log into the management UI with the [admin user](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-admin-password).
 {: .tip}

 In the RabbitMQ Management API, the Shovel Management Plugin adds endpoints for listing, creating, and deleting shovels.
 Usage and examples are in the [github repository's documentation](https://github.com/rabbitmq/rabbitmq-shovel-management#usage).